Ferdinand II, Holy Roman Emperor: Uskok War and royal elections

 Ferdinand sent troops against the Uskoks' principal center at Senj to put an end to their piratical raids in 1614.
 Dozens of Uskok commanders were captured and beheaded, but his action did not satisfy the Venetians who invaded Istria and captured Habsburg territories in 1615.
 They besieged Gradisca from 12 February to 30 March, but they could not capture the fortress.
 Ferdinand sought assistance from Spain and the Venetians received support from the Dutch and English, but neither side could achieve a decisive victory in the Uskok War.

 Matthias adopted Ferdinand as his son in 1615, but without proposing Ferdinand's election as king of the Romans, because he feared that Ferdinand would force him to abdicate.
 In early 1616, Ferdinand pledged that he would not interfere in state administration in Matthias's realms.
 Klesl who regarded Ferdinand as the Jesuits' puppet continued to oppose his appointment as Matthias's successor.
 On 31 October 1616, Ferdinand and Maximilian III agreed to achieve the removal of Klesl, but Ferdinand wanted to conclude an agreement with Philip III about Matthias's succession before making further steps.
 Philip's new envoy at Vienna, Íñigo Vélez de Guevara, 7th Count of Oñate, and Ferdinand signed a secret treaty on 29 July 1617.
 Philip acknowledged Ferdinand's right to inherit Matthias's realms, but Ferdinand promised to cede territories in Alsace, along with Finale Ligure and the Principality of Piombino in Italy to Philip after he succeeded Matthias as Holy Roman Emperor.
-Philip also granted 1 million tallers to Ferdinand to finance the war against the Venetians.
+Philip also granted 1 million thalers to Ferdinand to finance the war against the Venetians.
 The Venetians again laid siege to Gradisca in March 1617.
 Ferdinand needed further funds, but the Estates did not vote new taxes.